-- d) Site frontage must be sufficient to permit vehicular and pedestrian access to the site. - e) A minimum allotment frontage of 25 metres must be provided when the allotment has a vehicle access point to a collector or major road.

-f) Council and the Roads and Traffic Authority require that access points are grouped at existing or limited access points whenever feasible to minimise the traffic impact and risk on additional access points to road networks.
+- d) Site frontage must be sufficient to permit vehicular and pedestrian access to the site. - e) A minimum allotment frontage of 25 metres must be provided when the allotment has a vehicle access point to a collector or major road. - f) Council and the Roads and Traffic Authority require that access points are grouped at existing or limited access points whenever feasible to minimise the traffic impact and risk on additional access points to road networks.

-Not relevant as Capella St is not a major road within the regional road hierarchy.
+Not relevant as neither Swallow Drive or Regulus St area a major road within the regional road hierarchy.